carterprince/JustGBA/README.md

 JustGBA leverages gpSP's JIT compiler to achieve exceptional execution speed and very low power consumption, even when fast-forwarding.
 This makes it well-suited for mobile scenarios where efficiency is paramount.

+See here for a performance comparison of emulators using a simple benchmark.

 ## Features

 - Fast Forwarding (1.25x, 1.5x, 2x, up to 8x and Max)